Overview

 Item 14 – Client Referrals and Other Compensation

-invests or recommends the investment of cash balances held in an advisory client’s account in a
+the investment of cash balances held in an advisory client’s account in a money market fund as to

-Snyder of customary fees based upon the amount of funds invested.
+amount of funds invested.

-establish accounts with Ingalls and Snyder.
-Ingalls and Snyder and none of the referring parties
+accounts with Ingalls.
+Ingalls and none of the referring parties are affiliated, and the referring

-are affiliated, and the referring parties are not authorized to provide investment advice on behalf
+parties are not authorized to provide investment advice on behalf of Ingalls.
+The referral fees paid

-passed on to referred clients, but the presence of these arrangements may affect Ingalls and
+by Ingalls to the referring parties are not passed on to referred clients, but the presence of these

-Snyder’s willingness to negotiate below its standard investment advisory fees and therefore, may
+arrangements may affect Ingalls’ willingness to negotiate below its standard investment advisory

-affect the overall fees paid by referred clients.
+fees and therefore, may affect the overall fees paid by referred clients.

 In order to advise prospects introduced through the Firm’s third-party referrers of the fee